29 Nov In the Mist

 My parents were worried sick when I got back in, and quickly drove me to the hospital.
 My wounds weren’t too bad but I’d lost a lot of blood as the cut was to my head so I got stitched up.
 I shakily managed to tell my parents that I’d just panicked, ended up running and tripped.
 It could easily be chalked up to nerves, or the fact I hadn’t been walking up there for a few months, but I felt in my heart it was something deeper than that.
 There had been an instinctive part of me that had felt wrong and, though I wouldn’t dare admit it to anyone, I hadn’t been alone on the hill.
 It hadn’t just been bad weather, it had been the strange sort of mist that had either fogged my brain, or had been trying to draw me into it.

 After that incident, I wouldn’t go walking up the hill by myself, and always made sure I at least brought a dog along.
-I was simply too shaken up, but it didn’t completely deter me from enjoying the splendours of the hills.
+I was simply too shaken up, but it didn’t completely deter me from enjoying the splendors of the hills.

 The final time I went walking in the hills was about a year after the last incident and I was sixteen.
-I was starting to feel a lot better about what had happened and began to rationalise it in my head.
+I was starting to feel a lot better about what had happened and began to rationalize it in my head.
 One of my closer friends had come over for a weekend and we had spent the first night staying up late, stuffing our faces and munching away on whatever food we could find in the cupboard.

 The next day though, our entertainment was wearing thin and we decided to get out and about a bit.
 Unfortunately, having woken up late we’d missed a ride into the closest village with my Mum, and instead of taking a trek down to the bus stop, we decided to just do a walk nearby, and set off up the hill.
 We laughed and jested, and I showed my friend, Lesley, the place where I’d cracked my head open, as well as the cairn on the top of the hill, and we spent a good couple of hours simply wandering slowly around the hillsides.

 Again, we lost track of time a bit and it was starting to look a bit dim so we started to head back home.
 A mist had settled in and the whole place felt, as it had when I was fifteen, a bit disorientated.
 However, I took deep breathes, controlling my emotions and continued on in a calm manner.
-After a while Lesley started to worry a bit aloud.
+After a while, Lesley started to worry a bit aloud.

 “Are you sure we’re heading in the right direction?”